matthiaaas/ftp/README.md

 ## License

-This might become a **commercial product**.
+This app is **not** publicly **released** yet.
 Keep the code private.
 Do not pass it to third parties.
 Do not publish any details referencing this repository or its idea.

 ## Packaging

-Requires `electron-builder`.

 ```
 npm run electron-pack